Call Amy (614) 286-8265

 This post shares two routines that have helped me create success, both in sales and in my life.

 1. A set morning and end of workday routine.
 While no day is exactly the same, the one thing my days have in common is a set morning routine before the day begins.
 This might be for reading, writing, a workout, or quiet time.
-At the end of the day, I spend 15-20 minutes creating my priorities for the next day, and try to shut everything down until the next day.
+At the end of the day, I spend 15-20 minutes creating my priorities for the next day and try to shut everything down until the next day.
 When I bookend my days like this, even while traveling, I save time and I’m much more focused.

-2. Invest your first time block of the workday on a top priority that moves your business forward, and protect that time.
+2. Invest your first time block of the workday on a top priority that moves your business forward and protect that time.
 This tip comes from productivity expert Kevin Kruse, who interviewed over 200 ultra-productive business leaders, entrepreneurs, athletes, and students.
 My time blocks are usually 2 hours, and depending on what I need to get done, I might stretch that time block to 3-4 hours.
 When I accomplish this, I’m better able to stay in the right frame of mind for the entire day.
 On days where this doesn’t get done, I can feel my attitude dragging and it sometimes takes a lot of mental and emotional effort to restore it.
 This is also where planning your next day the night before can really make a difference in protecting your time blocks.

 What habits and routines contribute to your success?

 Congratulations!
-Here is Your Sales Opportunity Qualification Worksheet.
+Here is your Sales Strategy Index.